 - a.
-Everyone makes a personal list and someone starts reading topic by topic, while others raise their hands if they have the topic also on their list.
+Everyone makes a personal list with contents for a TIP and someone starts reading topic by topic, while others raise their hands if they have the topic also on their list.
 (Taking it up a notch you can make this into a bingo-style count-off either by just saying that whoever gets 5 topics covered first wins or even distributing grids of 4 x 4 fields and the winner is whoever has a line or a column filled.) - b.
-Consolidate a joint list of topics that a beginning teacher induction should cover.
+Consolidate a joint list of topics that a teacher mentee induction should cover.
 Keep the summary somewhere available as it might serve you again in Activity 3.